 KETCHIKAN SURVEY "Area 4" - March 1999 The geophysical data were acquired with a DIGHEM Electromagnetic (EM) system and a Scintrex cesium magnetometer.
 Both were flown at a height of 100 feet.
-In addition the survey recorded data from a radar altimeter, GPS navigation system, 50/60 Hz monitors and video camera.
-Flights were performed with an AS350B-2 Squirrel helicopter at a mean terrain clearance of 200 feet along north-south flight lines one-quarter mile apart.
+In addition the survey recorded data from a radar altimater CPS survey recorded data from a radar altimeter, GPS navigation system, 50/60 Hz monitors and video camera.
+Flights were performed with an AS350B-2 Squirrel helicopter at a mean terrain clearance of 200 feet along north-south flight lines for the northern portion and east-west flight lines for the southern portion one-quarter mile apart.
 Tie lines were flown perpendicular to the flight lines at intervals of approximately 3 miles.

 An Ashtech/Racal Real-Time Differential Global Positioning System (RT-DGPS) was used for both navigation and flight path recovery.
-The helicopter position was derived every 0.5 seconds using real time differential positioning to a relative accuracy of better than 10 m.
-Flight path positions were projected onto the Clarke 1866 (UTM zone 8) spheroid, 1927 North American datum using a central meridian (CM) of 135°, a north constant of 0 and an east constant of 500,000.
+The helicopter position was derived every 0.5 seconds using realtime differential positioning to a relative accuracy of better than 10 m.
+Flight path positions were projected onto the Clarke 1866 (UTM zone 8) spheroid, 1927 North American datum using a central meridian (CM) of 135\, a north constant of 0 and an east constant of 500,000.
 Positional accuracy of the presented data is better than 10 m with respect to the UTM grid.

-HETTA SURVEY "Area 3" - May 1992 The geophysical data were acquired with a DIGHEM Electromagnetic (EM) system and a Scintrex cesium magnetometer.
+HETTA SURVEY "Area 3" - May 1992 DOLOMI SURVEY "Area 1" - March 1991

+The geophysical data were acquired with DIGHEM (Dolomi Survey), and DIGHEM (Hetta Survey) Electromagnetic (EM) systems and a Scintrex cesium magnetometer.
 Mean terrain clearance for the magnetometer and EM system were approximately 213 and 164 feet, respectively.
 In addition the survey recorded data from a radar altimeter, UHF navigation system, 50/60 Hz monitors, VLF receiver and video camera.
-The east-west flight lines were flown one-eighth mile apart with tie lines flown perpendicular to the flight lines.
-The survey was flown with an AS350B-1 helicopter.
+The flight lines were flown with one eighth mile line spacing with tie lines flown perpendicular to the flight lines.
+The Dolomi Survey was flown north-south with an AS350B helicopter.
+The Hetta Survey was flown with an AS350B-1 helicopter.
+The flight lines for Hetta Survey were flown east-west except for the peninsula between Cordova Bay and Nutkwa Inlet which was flown northeast-southwest.

 A Del Norte UHF electronic positioning system was used for navigation.
 Flight path recovery was done with a combination of UHF data and visual recovery.
-Positional accuracy of the 1992 data should be considered of low reliability.
+Positional accuracy of the 1991/92 data should be considered of low reliability.